 There is no single answer to this because AAC systems vary so much, and so do the people who need to use them.
 Some people will be able to use some systems almost straight away; others will require a long period of learning and practice, and a great deal of support.
 Learning to communicate using an AAC system can be a challenging task.
 Getting to grips with how an AAC system works, technically, is sometimes relatively straightforward, but it can take longer to learn how to actually use it in conversation.
 Rather like learning to communicate in a foreign language, a lot of teaching and practice may be needed in order to feel confident about using the skill in real life.
 Seeing someone else using the same method of communication, as a ‘role model’, can be very helpful.

 As communication is life-long, people using AAC systems never stop learning how to express themselves more fluently.
 Ongoing support and training for both the person using AAC and their family and support staff is very important.

 This can seem a daunting process the first time.
 Thoughts such as "Will I understand them?", "Will they understand me?", "What will I do if it all goes wrong?" are all too common.
-So do read our suggestions on Having a conversation with someone who uses AAC which have been written by people who use AAC, to help you relax and enjoy a conversation with them.
+So do read our suggestions on Having a conversation with an AAC user which have been written AAC users, to help you relax and enjoy a conversation with them.